 Coronation Garden for the Blind

-The Coronation Garden for the Blind (or Blind People's Garden) in Preston Park, was opened in 1953, the year of Queen Elizabeth's coronation.
+The Coronation Garden for the Blind (or Blind People's Garden) in Preston Park, was opened in 1953, the year of Queen Elizabeth II's coronation.
 It was been specially set out with plants chosen for their scent and tactility, with labelling in braille.

 The garden is part of the original Preston Manor grounds.
 The stone roofing of the shelter originally came from Lyminster Church.